 1 pack (4 cookies) Belvita Cookies (cinnamon brown sugar) ** secret ingredient

-2 sticks for phyllo
+2 sticks of butter for the phyllo

 24 whole cloves

 3 cups sugar